henry-2025/website/src/routes/projects/asl-fingerspell.svelte.md

 ---
-title: "Google ASL Fingerspell Kaggle Challenge: Pose estimates to text seq2seq model"
+title: "Kaggle ASL Fingerspell: Pose estimates to text seq2seq model"
+summary: "Methods and some takeaways from my first big deep learning project"
+category: "Deep Learning"
 date: "2023-08-27"
 ---

 <script>
   import dataset from '$lib/assets/asl-fingerspell/dataset.png';
   import sequence from '$lib/assets/asl-fingerspell/example_feature_sequence.gif';

+  let test = "l = {'test': 5}"
 </script>

 This was my submission to Google's ASL Fingerspell Challenge.
 It's not much and I still clearly have a long way to go before I can call myself an expert at this stuff.
 That said, I am proud of my work here and I don't think there have been many other times where I have learned this much in such a small amount of time.
 Because it is my first real deep learning project, this summary will be more in-depth than just a showcase.
 I try to recount all of my main challenges and learnings that came out of the engineering/research process.
 I also shouldn't go any further without thanking the couple of folks who provided their experienced advice when I needed their guidance.
 Know that your advice went a long way, helping me push through some of the moments of doubt and uncertainty in this.